nreid3035/quiz-me/README.md

 npm install
 ```

+Follow the similar steps up to this point to clone and install dependencies for the api server side code to this application at https://github.com/nreid3035/quiz-me-api.
+This will be neccessary to dodge the cors issue you will get if you try to run the client side in development, and connect it to the deployed api which is in production.

+After doing that and starting the server on a local port, change the API_BASE_URL variable in the config.js file to connect to the local port the development server is now running on.

+insert image of config file to be changed

-run npm start to have project run on your local computer
+run npm start to have project run on your local computer, make sure the server side expects this in the CLIENT_ORIGIN variable

 ```bash
 npm start
 ```

-This should start the project on your local environment, connected to the deployed api for requests

 ## License
 MIT License